Income from Renewables

 The Feed In Tariff (FIT) is a government subsidy paid per unit of renewable electricity generated.
 It provides an index-linked return for between 20 and 25 years, although rates vary depending on the type of energy generator (e.g. wind turbines, anaerobic digester, solar PV).

 FITs are constantly being reviewed by the government in response to the amount of electricity being generated by each technology; those considering investing in renewable generation should be sure to check the current rates and any imminent changes.
 The FIT rates are updated by OFGEM and are available here .
+It is no longer open for applications since 2019.

 Power Purchase Agreements (PPAs)